 Dashboard add-ons and upgrades

-You may modify your dashboard for functional reasons, such as adding a built-in satellite navigation system or car phone, or for aesthetics, such as switching to wood panelling.
+You may modify your dashboard for functional reasons or for aesthetics, such as switching to wood panelling.
 Either way, it’s unlikely to affect your premium.

 Custom gear knobs